 $1 Buyout Lease

 So, at least in one sense, a Dollar Buyout Lease operates similarly to an equipment loan.
 You effectively own the equipment when your dollar buyout lease is done.
+And you get all the benefits of owning the equipment, such as the tax advantages, throughout the lease term.

 However, unlike with an equipment loan, you typically can’t pay off an equipment lease early to save interest.
 The lease is an agreement to pay a specific number of set monthly payments, not principal plus interest. so paying off a lease early means paying off the full lease contract.